borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

           - echo "After successful create!"
 ```

-Additionally, when command hooks run, they respect the `working_directory`
-option if it is configured, meaning that the hook commands are run in that
-directory.

 Each command in the `commands:` list has the following options:

  * `before` or `after`: Name for the point in borgmatic's execution that the commands should be run before or after, one of: